2003 San Marino Grand Prix: Background

 Heading into the fourth race of the season, McLaren driver Kimi Räikkönen was leading the World Drivers' Championship with 24 points, teammate David Coulthard was second on 15 points, 9 points behind Räikkönen.
 Behind Räikkönen and Coulthard in the Drivers' Championship, Fernando Alonso was third on 14 points in a Renault, with Giancarlo Fisichella and Jarno Trulli on 10 and 9 points respectively.
 In the World Constructors' Championship, McLaren were leading on 39 points and Renault were second on 23 points, with Ferrari on 16 points.

 At the preceding Brazilian Grand Prix, confusion caused by a red flag at the end of the race led to Räikkönen being declared the winner.
 An investigation by Formula One's governing body the FIA in the days following the race proved that Fisichella had been the actual victor.
 The investigation discovered that Fisichella started his 56th lap when the red flag was shown and the results were rolled back to 54 laps.
 Under the countback rule, the driver leading two laps before a race is stopped is declared the winner.
 During a meeting organised by the teams, the countback rule would be placed under review having highlighted potential problems.
-Fifteen minutes before the start of the first practice session, a ceremony was held in which Räikkönen and McLaren team principal Ron Dennis presented their winners' trophies to Fisichella and Jordan team principal Eddie Jordan.
+Fifteen minutes before the start of the first practice session, a ceremony was held in which Räikkönen and McLaren team principal Ron Dennis presented their winners' trophies to Fisichella and Jordan team principal Eddie Jordan, accompanied by the Italian national anthem (in honour to Fisichella) and by the Irish national anthem (in honour to Jordan).

 Ferrari originally planned to debut its new car the F2003-GA at Imola.
 However, issues with reliability led to the decision to race the F2002.
 Ferrari stated the F2002 was still a competitive car and believed racing the F2003-GA would be "risky" despite testing the car at Mugello and Fiorano.

 Friday drivers

-The 3 teams in the 2003 Constructors' Championship had the right to drive a third car on Friday that were involved in additional training.
+Three teams in the 2003 Constructors' Championship had the right to run a third car on Friday's additional testing.
 These drivers did not compete in qualifying or the race.